 An endovascular procedure is a minimally invasive surgical technique that treats an assortment of diseases and which allows surgeons to use the major blood vessels to access the specific affected body part.
 A surgeon inserts a catheter through a tiny incision in the skin using a major blood vessel where the procedure will take place and the area that needs surgery.
 The most common blood vessel used for a surgery is the femoral artery or an artery near a joint.

-Endovascular surgery is a versatile technique for today’s surgeons because it can treat many diseases in different parts of the body in a minimally invasive way that is safer and offers minimal risk and shorter recovery time.
+In San Bernardino and Riverside endovascular surgery is a versatile technique for today’s surgeons because it can treat many diseases in different parts of the body in a minimally invasive way that is safer and offers minimal risk and shorter recovery time.

 Cause: the aortic wall is greatly reduced and weakened allowing an aneurysm to grow and potentially rupture if not diagnosed and treated.
 The aortic is the largest artery in the body carrying blood from the heart to every other part of the body making it the most susceptible to aneurysms.